Community support platform focused on clarity, trust, and action

 Community donor · Age 52

-A local donor and small business owner who wants confidence that his donation will support a real, transparent, and measurable community mission.
+A local donor and small business owner who wants confidence that his contribution will support a real, transparent, and measurable mission.

-Primary goals: Understand impact quickly, assess trust, and donate with confidence.
+Primary goals: Understand impact quickly, assess trust, and contribute with confidence.

-Pain points: Generic nonprofit language, limited visibility of outcomes, and a weak donation prompt.
+Pain points: Generic nonprofit language, limited visibility of outcomes, and a weak giving prompt.

-How the redesign helps: Earlier trust signals, stronger impact communication, and a more visible donation path.
+How the redesign helps: Earlier trust signals, stronger impact communication, and a more visible donation route.

 MT